LorenzoZaccagnini/old-lorenzozaccagnini.github.io/content/posts/simple-rust-oracle.md

 ### 3.3.
 Add the dependencies

+We will add the web3 and other dependencies to our **Cargo.toml** file:

+- **Web3**: the web3 crate is a Rust library for interacting with Ethereum and other blockchain nodes.
+It provides a full set of features for interacting with the blockchain, including sending transactions, reading data from the blockchain, and listening to events.
-We will use the web3 crate to interact with the Ethereum blockchain.
-We will add the web3 crate to our **Cargo.toml** file. **Tokio** is a runtime for asynchronous Rust applications.
-The **dotenv** crate is used to load environment variables from a .env file, we'll use it to load our Alchemy API key without hardcoding it in our code (and exposing it to the world).
-Ethnum is used to handle big unsigned integers.
+- **Tokio** is a runtime for asynchronous Rust applications.
+- The **dotenv** crate is used to load environment variables from a .env file, we'll use it to load our Alchemy API key without hardcoding it in our code (and exposing it to the world).
+- Ethnum is used to handle big unsigned integers.

+This how our **Cargo.toml** file should look like:

 ```toml
 [dependencies]